The Truth About Turf Toe

 So why is it called turf toe?
 Artificial turf (especially the first few generations) tends to be harder and less forgiving than natural grass, with less shock absorption and often more “grip.”
 Then, you have football players who wear cleats (which can get caught and stuck) and frequently must start and stop, change direction, and powerfully push off with their feet and toes several times each play.
 It doesn’t take much—say, a tackle from behind when the ball carrier’s toe is already stretched to the limit—to cause a nasty sprain.

 Again, however, even though football is the sport most commonly associated with turf toe, any activity that features running, cutting, jumping and/or physical contact can lead to injury.
 If it happens to you, you should immediately discontinue your activity and see the experts at Advanced Foot & Ankle Specialists of Arizona.
 As with any sprain, turf toe can linger and lead to chronic pain and problems if not addressed promptly and correctly.
-To schedule your appointment in either Gilbert or Chandler, AZ, please call (480) 963-9000.
+To schedule your appointment, please call (480) 963-9000.